-Melissa S. Ruiz is an associate at Steckler Wayne Cherry & Love in Waco, Texas.
+Melissa S. Ruiz is an associate at Cherry Johnson Siegmund James in Waco, Texas.
 Melissa focuses her practice in intellectual property law and has a passion for patent litigation.
 She is registered with the U.S. Patent and Trademark Office, a patent holder, and has a demonstrated history of product development in the software and regenerative medicine industries.

 Melissa attended the University of Texas at Austin where she investigated nanoparticle-cellular interactions for cancer research.
 She was a research intern for Baylor College of Medicine and studied the effects of angiotensin-converting enzyme inhibitors on cardiac function in mice.
 She was also an undergraduate research assistant at the University of Texas Laboratory for Cardiovascular Tissue Engineering and is a published author for the development of a stem cell hydrogel for wound healing.